 Betting on high school and youth sporting events is prohibited, however, likewise e-Sports.

 Few would've had money on The Hoosier State becoming a front runner of US online gambling.
-But sports wagering in Indiana is motoring along at quite a speed.

 Indiana launched legal retail sports betting in September 2019.
 The Hoosier State has fourteen brick-and-mortar locations where you can bet in-person.